e7liu/cryptocurrency_sec/data/raw/doc.md

 Anonymous Tokens with Public Metadata and Applications to Private Contact Tracing (FC ‘22)

-Jolteon and Ditto: Network-Adaptive Efficient Consensus with Asynchronous Fallback (FC 22’)
+Jolteon and Ditto: Network-Adaptive Efficient Consensus with Asynchronous Fallback (FC ’22)

-Hide & Seek: Privacy-Preserving Rebalancing on Payment Channel Networks
+Hide & Seek: Privacy-Preserving Rebalancing on Payment Channel Networks (arXiv ‘21)

 ABSNFT: Securitization and Repurchase Scheme for Non-Fungible Tokens Based on Game Theoretical Analysis (FC ‘22)